As communities suffer, local officials struggle to disburse federal aid. Now, a deadline looms.

 “It’s very, very depressing,” Tebou said, standing outside the apartments.
 “Some of us have kids.”

 She gestured to a woman from the Dominican Republic who nursed three children through the coronavirus in her one-bedroom apartment.
-The woman, who asked not to be named for privacy reasons, said the restaurant she worked for closed in March and she has had trouble sleeping at night, worrying about how to pay her rent.
+The woman, who asked not to be named for privacy reasons, said the restaurant she worked for closed in March and that she has had trouble sleeping at night, worrying about how to pay her rent.

 Carlos Ortiz, 52, another neighbor, has also been scrambling to make up rent after losing his job in construction in April.
 He recently applied for the county grant, but if it doesn’t arrive soon, he thinks he’ll pack up the apartment he shares with his wife and 5-year-old son and leave.